decentration/autonomous_agents/README.md

 # Autonomous Agents

 AI Agents which form into teams and organisations and behave autonomously (human-out-the-loop).
-This application the enables the interaction of autonomous agents using generative language models (LLMs).
+This application enables the interaction of autonomous agents using generative language models (LLMs).
 An agent includes, an LLM/GPT instance with: dynamic memory retrieval; group planning and schedulin;  and reflection, which weights recency, relevance, and importance.
 Stored in trees and in a vector database.

 ## Table of Contents